 Welcome to St Luke’s Church

-We are a lively Evangelical Anglican church based in the village of Thurnby on the eastern edge of Leicester: a collection of people of all ages, seeking to know Jesus better, worship him together, and serve the local community as we live out our faith.more...
+We are a lively Evangelical Anglican church made up of all ages based in the village of Thurnby on the eastern edge of Leicester.

-Whether you have been following Jesus for many years, have recently become a Christian, or just want to explore what Christianity is all about, you would be welcome to join us at any of our service or events.
+Whether you have been following Jesus for many years, have recently become a Christian, or just want to explore what Christianity is all about, you are welcome to join us at any of our services or events.

 “Such a wonderful special church family.”